 And they went up on the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down from God out of heaven, and devoured them.
 (Revelation 20:7-9)

 I wonder if this camp of rebels, so easily seduced by Satan, remembered what they had read in the Bible.
 They were doing that which their Bible taught was leading to their destruction.

 So it is today that we read about Noah’s flood and the fire that destroyed Sodom and other cities of the plain.
 But Americans, although Bibles are in plentiful supply, tend to forget in the midst of their material abundance that our God is a God of wrathful destruction of the disobedient as well as a God of incomprehensible love, in that He watched His Son go to Calvary for the redemption of mankind.

 We must stop right here and consider what has been stated.

-After being made alive, he went and made proclamation to the imprisoned spirits— to those who were obedient long ago when God waited patiently in the days of Noah while the ark was being built.
+After being made alive, he went and made proclamation to the imprisoned spirits—to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water, (I Peter 3:19,20)